cloudfoundry/community/toc/rfc/rfc-draft-v2-app-manifests.md

 #### Keys Use Underscores

 Version 1 app manifests use a combination of underscores and hyphens for multi-word keys.
-Schema version 2 keys should only use underscores, to match the the v3 API convention.
+Schema version 2 keys should only use underscores, to match the v3 API convention.

 ### Behavior